-U.S. Department of Education Awards More Than $30.8 Million in Grants to 31 Native American and Alaska Native Entities
+U.S. Department of Education Awards $14 Million in Grants to 31 Native American and Alaska Native Entities

-The U.S. Department of Education today announced the award of $6,499,473 to SRI International to establish and operate the National IDEA Technical Assistance Center on Early Childhood Longitudinal Data Systems.
+The U.S. Department of Education announced today the award of a $1.4 million grant to Family Health International (FHI) in Washington, D.C. to establish a Center on Technology and Disability.

-U.S. Department of Education Announces Voluntary Resolution of Oakland Unified School District Civil Rights Investigation
+U.S. Education Department Announces Voluntary Resolution of Iowa City, Iowa, Community School District Compliance Review

-The U.S. Department of Education announced today the successful resolution of a compliance review concerning discipline in the Oakland Unified School District (OUSD), the fourteenth-largest school system in California.
+The U.S. Department of Education’s Office for Civil Rights announced today the successful resolution of a compliance review that was initiated at the Iowa City Community School District in Iowa City, Iowa.